RiccardoCataldi/Ai-Duet/README.md

 2. Select your MIDI input device when prompted
 3. Start playing on your MIDI keyboard
 4. The system will:
-   - Record your performance
+   - Record your performance on one instrument (default: Piano)
-   - Generate new music based on your playing every 5 seconds
+   - Generate new music on a different instrument (default: Strings)
-   - Play both your performance and the generated music in parallel
+   - Play both parts in parallel

+5. Use the following controls while playing:
+   - Press 'i' to change your keyboard's instrument
+   - Press 'g' to change the generated music's instrument
+   - Press 'q' to quit

-5. Press Ctrl+C to stop the program and save the generated music
+6. Press Ctrl+C to stop the program and save the generated music

+## Instrument Selection

+When changing instruments, enter a number between 0-127.
+Some interesting combinations to try:

+- Keyboard: Piano (0), Generated: Strings (48)
+- Keyboard: Electric Piano (4), Generated: Synth Pad (88)
+- Keyboard: Acoustic Guitar (24), Generated: Choir (52)
+- Keyboard: Trumpet (56), Generated: Synth Brass (62)

+The program supports all General MIDI instruments (0-127), including:
+- Pianos and Keyboards (0-7)
+- Chromatic Percussion (8-15)
+- Organs (16-23)
+- Guitars (24-31)
+- Basses (32-39)
+- Strings (40-47)
+- Ensembles (48-55)
+- Brass (56-63)
+- Reeds (64-71)
+- Pipes (72-79)
+- Synth Leads (80-87)
+- Synth Pads (88-95)
+- Synth Effects (96-103)
+- Ethnic (104-111)
+- Percussive (112-119)
+- Sound Effects (120-127)

 ## Project Structure